Yes. TED is a nonprofit devoted to spreading ideas, usually in the form of short, powerful talks.

-Week 1 – Play is more than fun, it is vital.
+Play is more fun than vital.
 What better way to start the season than with a thought provoking TED with regards to the importance of play.
 Our players come to practice to PLAY, and Stuart Brown highlights how vital play is for them.
 Embrace this, along with the GOTW and be ready for a flying start to the season!

-Week 3 – Asking for help is a strength.
+Asking for help is not a weakness!
 How many of your players are comfortable with asking for help?
 How many would rather do it wrong than ask?
 Perhaps the environment you create is designed for guided discovery, but making mistakes is different to doing it ‘wrong’ whereby the player loses confidence.
 Encourage players to ask questions!

-Week 4 – The difference between Winning and Succeeding.
+Difference between success and winning.
 This season we are having some issues with the mercy rule and teams getting blown out at prep and recreational levels.
 Now is an appropriate time to share the John Wooden talk about the difference in Winning and Succeeding.
 You can always find success in your games and practices.
 How do you identify the positives and successes?
 How much do you focus on the winning instead?

 Every kid needs a champion.
 Kids learn from the people they like!
 Much like you and I. If I don’t like you, I am probably not going to listen as much as I would with someone I like / respect.
 How warm are you to the players, how much care do you show?
 Do you ask them about life beyond practice / school / friends / other sports?
 Personal attention at each practice – can you coach each individual or give each player some positive feedback?
 These are simple steps you can take to be the champion for each player will not only help them feel comfortable and accepted, but can go a long way to encouraging them to be life long players of the game due to the champion they had when they were younger.